kyma-project/community/concepts/observability-strategy/configurable-logging/02-logging-collectors.md

-# Comparison of collector agents
+# Comparison of collector technologies

 ## Requirements

 ### Vendor-neutral on input and output
-The goal of the new agent layer is to separate the telemetry data collection from the actual backend technology.
+The goal of the new layer of collectors is to separate the telemetry data collection from the actual backend technology.
 It should be possible to integrate with many different vendor-specific backend providers.
 Furthermore, the way of providing the input to the collector should also be as vendor-neutral and open as possible, allowing different kinds of instrumentation in any desired programming language.

 ### Rich ecosystem
-To support a variety of backends and also to increase the likelihood that the user knows how to integrate, the agent should provide an active and feature-rich ecosystem.
+To support a variety of backends and also to increase the likelihood that the user knows how to integrate, the collector should provide an active and feature-rich ecosystem.

 ### Mature on Kubernetes
-The agent should be a battle-tested component that can scale out and is already in use for big setups.
+The collector should be a battle-tested component that can scale out and is already in use for big setups.
 It should have built-in Kubernetes support and a lightweight footprint.

 ## Candidates